InQuize/pkg-notify/README.md

 LOG="/tmp/pkg.log"
 ```

-- to use message title other then machine's hostname just comment (`#`) the corresponding line and add yours:
+- to use message title other than machine's hostname just comment (`#`) the corresponding line and add yours:

 ```
 #MSG_TITLE=$(hostname)